james-garner-canonical/charmlibs-pathops/_docs/index.md

 reference/index
 ```

+This is the Charm Tech team at Canonical's documentation website for charm libraries.
-This is the documentation website for Charm Tech's charm libraries (those that are distributed as Python packages).
+It hosts the documentation for the team's charm libraries that are distributed as Python packages,
+as well as general documentation about charm libraries.

 You can also read our {ref}`guidance on distributing charm libraries as Python packages <how-to-python-package>`.